kennethtxytqw/oh-my-zsh/README.md

 Oh My Zsh is an open source, community-driven framework for managing your [zsh](https://www.zsh.org/) configuration.
-But I have forked it out to customise for myself.
+But I have forked it out to customize for myself, as well as my servers.

 ## Changes I have made

-* change the default theme to "avit"
+* Change the default theme to "avit"
-* install and add a few default plugins
+* Install and add a few default plugins
-* add a few aliases for Hadoop and PySpark
+* Add a few aliases for Hadoop and PySpark

-Sounds boring.
+Still sounds boring.
 Let's try again.

 __Oh My Zsh will not make you a 10x developer...but you might feel like one.__
+With my customizations, you can get even closer.

 Once installed, your terminal shell will become the talk of the town _or your money back!_ With each keystroke in your command prompt, you'll take advantage of the hundreds of powerful plugins and beautiful themes.
 Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of genius?"_